mqvallieres/mqvlab_website/content/positions.en.md

 <!--### I want you to join me!-->
 **We have no openings for grad students or interns for the winter 2024.
-Postdoc applications might be considered.
+Postdoc candidates with a background in bioinformatics/genetics/transcriptomics seeking to do computational work will be considered.
 New openings for grad students and interns are expected in Spring or Summer 2024.**